 - Being honest about how much time you have to devote to research.
 Think carefully about the time you can commit to a research project without sacrificing time needed for your coursework or your other extra-curricular commitments.
 This will help us determine what type of research opportunity will be most appropriate for you.

 Through research consultations, we want to help you think through where you are in your development as a researcher, what your academic goals are and how research can help you achieve those goals, and what topics most intrigue and inspire you.
-Request a research consultation through the Discover portal today!
+Request a research consultation through the Office of Undergraduate Bookings page today!